awsdocs/amazon-dynamodb-developer-guide/doc_source/Query.md

 ## Limiting the Number of Items in the Result Set<a name="Query.Limit"></a>

-The `Query` operation allows you to limit the number of items that it returns in the result\.
+The `Query` operation allows you to limit the number of items that it reads\.
 To do this, set the `Limit` parameter to the maximum number of items that you want\.

 For example, suppose that you `Query` a table, with a `Limit` value of `6`, and without a filter expression\.
 The `Query` result contains the first six items from the table that match the key condition expression from the request\.

 Now suppose that you add a filter expression to the `Query`\.
-In this case, DynamoDB applies the filter expression to the six items that were returned, discarding those that do not match\.
-The final `Query` result contains six items or fewer, depending on the number of items that were filtered\.
+In this case, DynamoDB only reads up to six items, and then returns those that match the filter expression\.
+The final `Query` result contains six items or fewer, even if more items would have matched the filter expression if DynamoDB kept reading more items\.

 ## Counting the Items in the Results<a name="Query.Count"></a>